The Last Post in the landscape

 At the start of the 2nd Battle of Ypres, the first gas attack in World War I also took place.
 Guy died on 22 April 1915 in St Julian and after the war he was buried at Tyne Cot Cemetery in Passchendaele.

-– Parking: parking at Tyne Cot Cemetery
+– Parking: parking Tyne Cot Cemetery

 Previous evocations